Canada to play for gold at World Juniors after beating Russia 5-0 in semifinals

-Canada will play for gold at the world junior hockey championship in Edmonton after beating Russia 5-0 in semifinal action Monday.
+“The picture of (playing for gold) has been probably our driving force since we got here,” Levi said on a video call after Monday’s win.
+“We’ve put in a lot to this. ?
+It’s a great feeling that we’re here and that we got here.
+But the job’s not done yet.”

+The tension was lower this year, however, with Canada dominating the Russians from the start.

-Alex Newhook returned from injury to put Canada on the board just 59 seconds into the game.
+Alex Newhook returned from injury to put the host country on the board just 59 seconds into the game.

+There were fears that the Colorado Avalanche prospect from Corner Brook, N.L., would not return to the tournament after suffering an upper-body injury in Canada’s final preliminary-round game against Finland on New Year’s Eve.

+He missed Saturday’s quarterfinal game against the Czech Republic but looked healthy on Monday when he scored his third goal of the tournament on his first shift of the game.

 Connor McMichael, Cole Perfetti and Braden Schneider added goals for the defending champs, and Dylan Cozens sealed the result with an empty netter.